morpheuslord/installer_update_brute/README.md

 The other optimization is that in the previous version everything was scattered and had a lot of useless tools so i organized it and removed some of the useless tools making it better for fast and reliable usage.

 I also included metasploit into the framework and this requires you to add exception in your anitivirus software to run smoothly.
+## Features

+- Portable
+- Does not require any software dependencies
+- Fast and reliable
+- Easily upgradable
+- Contains more than 60+ tools and more space for improvement

 ## Basic Commands

 First run the brute-framework.exe